terra-campaigns/degenesis/campaigns/ConnectNikopol/BloodyMines2.md

 ---
 layout: default
-title: Back from the Mines
+title: Back from the mines
 parent: Connect with Nikopol
 nav_order: 29
 timestamp: 2594-05-10